 Example 1.
-In August, a storm destroyed your pleasure boat, which cost \$18,500.
+In August, a storm that was determined to be a federally declared disaster destroyed your pleasure boat, which cost \$18,500.
 This was your only casualty or theft loss for the year.
 Its FMV immediately before the storm was \$17,000.
 You had no insurance, but were able to salvage the motor of the boat and sell it for \$200.
 Your adjusted gross income for the year the casualty occurred is \$70,000.